isomerpages/pa-cdcne/_events/Past Events/Career & Skills Level Up.md

 </p>
 <p>Training providers and industry experts were on hand to share and showcase
-relevant upskilling courses and provide insights into available pathways for mid-career transitions in the changing employment landscape.</p>
+relevant upskilling courses and provide insights into available pathways for mid-career transitions to stay relevant in the changing employment landscape.</p>
 <p></p>
-<p>Residents are able to seek relevant information from the Social service
+<p>Residents are also able to seek relevant information from the Social service
 agencies booths on assistance schemes and support programs for back-to-work locals.</p>
 <p></p>
-<p>Our event also conducted a walk-in interviews</p>
+<p>The event also serves as a platform to provide job opportunities through
+conducting a walk-in interviews.</p>
+<p></p>
+<p></p>
 <p></p>
 <hr>
 <p></p>